Undergraduate Financial Aid FAQ

 - Eligibility for institutional grant aid (including endowed scholarships, Saint Mary's Grant, and Holy Cross grant) will likely be reduced.

 - Need-based federal assistance may also be affected.

 - The Holy Cross Grant is only available to students who live on campus.

-Because of these potential changes, careful analysis of on-campus versus off-campus costs should be done before your final decision is made.
-If more specific information is needed, we advise you to contact your financial aid counselor.
+Because of these potential changes, careful analysis of on-campus versus off-campus net costs should be done before your final decision is made.
+A member of the Financial Aid team can assist you with a detailed calculation for this analysis.

 If you are changing your housing status, please notify the Financial Aid Office.

+Not always.
 The receipt of any scholarship, grant, or loan not listed on the original award letter must be reported to Financial Aid as soon as you are aware of the award.
-Some adjustment to your existing aid may be necessary, depending on the amount of the new funding and whether it is restricted to tuition or can be applied to other costs.
+Some adjustment to your existing aid may be necessary, depending on the amount of the new funding and whether it is restricted to tuition, or if it can be applied to other costs.
 If an adjustment to your existing aid is necessary, you will be notified.